Eshitayasmin/device-point-ninth/README.md

 ### 5.Deployment
 * npm run build
-- Created a production build folder in public folder.
+- Created a production build folder.
 - Then  deploy the build folder in Netlify.